| Copyright | (c) Justin Le 2015 |

 Warning: If your underlying monad produces effects, remember that both

-s are run at every step, along with any monadic effects,
+Autos are run at every step, along with any monadic effects,

 regardless of whether they are "on" or "off".

-.
+itself, an Interval.
 If the output of the first one is "on", the

 whole thing is on with that output.
 Otherwise, the output is exactly